wanghaisheng/twitch-bot-worker/README.md

-# streamersbot
+# twitch-bot-worker

-StreamersBot is an WebAPI for StreamElements Bot deployed on Cloudflare Workers and Workers KV.
+Cloudflare Worker for Twitch Bots.
-It implements multiple routes (like age, fivem and )
+This worker implements these services, age, fivem and subrecord.

+This worker is currently supported for two bots:

+* Nightbot
+* StreamElements Bot

 ## License